bcengh/492-code/READme.txt

-Put information about the code here.
+Gyroprint.ino is the code used inside of Arduino.